 Figure 3: Size call verification is available at a glance in the Size Calibration window.
 In this example all samples are in the linear range for accurate size calling.
 As per the manufacturers suggestions, the 250 bp fragment was disabled and the variation in migration of this fragment is displayed in the table at the lower left.

-Figure 4: Post-transplant sample analyzed using a chimertyping panel: ChimerMarker will differentiate and label peaks for Donor1, Donor2, Recipient, or report the origin of the peaks for shared alleles (D1D2R or D1R, etc.) in each locus.
+Figure 4: Post-transplant sample analyzed using a chimertyping panel: ChimerMarker software will differentiate and label peaks for Donor1, Donor2, Recipient, or report the origin of the peaks for shared alleles (D1D2R or D1R, etc.) in each locus.
 Heterozygous imbalances, by peak height or area, are also calculated for sister alleles of the same locus separately between for each donor and recipient.
 Chimertyping results [allele calls and origin (donor, recipient or shared), peak area, peak height, etc.] can be exported as *.txt or *.xls files.

-Figure 5: ChimerMarker allows analysis of up to 5 tissue types and multiple donors for each case; provides accuracy by using the same parameters for each sample and saves time by analyzing all samples for a case simultaneously.
+Figure 5: ChimerMarker software allows analysis of up to 5 tissue types and multiple donors for each case; provides accuracy by using the same parameters for each sample and saves time by analyzing all samples for a case simultaneously.

 Trademarks property of their respective owners